ayushgoyaal/GAN_With_Content_And_Structure/README.md

   discriminator in a minimax game.
 While the generator estimates the   neighborhood   of   a   node,   the   discriminator   distinguishes between the presence or absence of a link for a pair of node

+# Requirements
+- The code has been tested running under Python 3.6.5, with the following packages installed (along with their dependencies):
+ - tensorflow == 1.8.0
+ - numpy == 1.14.3
+ - tqdm == 4.23.4 (for displaying the progress bar)
+ - sklearn == 0.19.1

+# Files in the folder
+- data/: training and test data
+- feature/: contains feature for each node.
+The Features are binary values representing the presence or absence of the features
+- pre_train/: pre-trained node embeddings
+- results/: evaluation results and the learned embeddings of the generator and the discriminator
+- src/: source codes
+- precisionAndRecallEvaluation/: for calculating precision values after best embeddings have been learnt